Owner and CEO

 What is your main goal related to the Black Shirts?

 My main goal is to advance to higher leagues and return to the Ekstraklasa and for the Club to achieve financial stability and independence from my private funds.
 I dream that in the future, we will be able to play against the best teams on a European scale and that Polonia will not only be one of the best clubs in Poland but also in Europe.
+My main goal is also to promote the club’s mission: “We are Czarni Kulturalni!
+Our mission is to build the most open, respectful, cheerful and positive club in Poland.
+Let’s build it together!” by creating an atmosphere of respect and openness at the stadium.

 What kind of place would you like Polonia’s stadium to be?